caspar-monckton/turing-machine-simulator/README.md

 ## Turing Machine Simulator

 The first is a turing machine simulator which is located in the TuringMachines.jl file.
 This provides structs and methods for interfacing with turing machine objects and tapes in order to simulate them.
+You can also run the main.jl file to get a commandline style interface for interacting with these objects.

 ### Usage